Why do I have to repeat myself, I told you ten times already.

 • Offer ‘extended time’ in conversation, allowing children who may be struggling to pull their thoughts together.
 Give them ample time to settle themselves and organize their responses.

 • Pause often and parse language into shorter segments when speaking to someone with ADHD.
 Annunciate clearly, and use gesture language such as counting bullet points on your fingers.
-Without judgment or condensation, rephrase or repeat yourself when needed.
+Without judgment or condemnation, rephrase or repeat yourself when needed.
 Consider having children restate what they’ve understood from what you’ve said.

 *Many thanks to Dr. Rosemary Tannock, as this posting quotes extensively from her presentation on the same topic at the recent CHADD conference in San Francisco.